 The Peer Review Panel added a column to their Table 2 indicating that comments have been resolved or no action is required.
-All but two were resolved.
-The first exception (item 14) references the general issue noted above regarding determination of significant harm using a 15% change standard, which the Panel determined did not apply to this minimum flows evaluation, but recommended further research into the evaluation of significant harm outside of any specific minimum flows determination.
+One exception references the general issue noted above regarding determination of significant harm using a 15% change standard, which the Panel determined did not apply to this minimum flows evaluation, but recommended further research into the evaluation of significant harm outside of any specific minimum flows determination.